aleguma/kronodroid/README.md

 Log files and raw data to be uploaded soon.

+IMPORTANT INFORMATION
+When using the data set, please cite:

 More information and detailed explanation to be posted soon.

 Contact: alejandro.guerra@taltech.ee